 can geese eat bread?
 They can eat bread but it doesn’t do any good to the geese it rather harms the poor bird.
 Feeding bread to the geese should be avoided even if the geese are begging for it.

 Both white and brown bread, a big no-no!

 Both white and brown bread are high carbohydrate food.
-Frequent feeding leads to bird disease called “angel wing” that takes away the geese’ ability to fly.
+Frequent feeding leads to a bird disease called the “angel wing” that takes away the geese’s ability to fly.
 It also makes the bird malnourished.

 Moldy and expired bread is even more dangerous